 Several factors combine to make Encanta La Vida a world-class birdwatching destination.
 Consider the overlap of species generated by connecting two continents.
 We are the northern range of many South American species, while being the southern migratory limit to as many North American varieties.

-Add to that the overwhelming percentage of the Osa Peninsula dedicated to conservation, by both public and private efforts.
+Add that to the overwhelming percentage of the Osa Peninsula dedicated to conservation, by both public and private efforts.
 Our lodge is surrounded by a series of private reserves, leading to the Golfo Dulce Forest Reserve, which itself serves to buffer the crown jewel of the Costa Rican National Park system, Corcovado National Park.

 The abundance of incredibly diverse habitats within such a close proximity further solidifies Encanta La Vida as a must-see-to-believe birding destination.
 Pastured forest edges embedded with streams and wetlands give way to secondary and primary rain forests.
 The encompassing coastline itself is a transition between the waters of the Golfo Dulce and the pelagic bird species to be found in the open ocean.